AaronLip/colour-quantizing/README.md

 ## What is K-Means Clustering?
 K-Means Clustering is a process that finds the natural clusters inside data.
 In this case, we're using data in the form of RGB pixels in an image, so the algorithm finds a palette of `K-VALUE` distinct colours that roughly approximate the image.

+## Additional Notes
-Ordinarily this is where K-Means ends.
-However this project uses then recolours each pixel by finding the closest colour on the palette generated.
-There are some very effective algorithms for colour quantization of images, such as [scolorq](https://people.eecs.berkeley.edu/~dcoetzee/downloads/scolorq/#sampleimages).
+Ordinarily K-Means doesn't go further than producing the clusters.
+However this project then performs colour quantization by recolouring each pixel to the nearest colour on the palette generated.
+There are some very effective domain-specific algorithms for colour quantization of images, such as [scolorq](https://people.eecs.berkeley.edu/~dcoetzee/downloads/scolorq/#sampleimages).